-Get started guide · Cloudflare Workers docs
+Get started guide

 With installation complete,

-wrangler will need access to a Cloudflare API token to manage Workers resources on your behalf.
+wrangler will need access to a Cloudflare OAuth token to manage Workers resources on your behalf.

 Run the command